gimlet-io/gimlet-documentation/src/pages/blog/troubleshooting-common-kubernetes-pod-error-states.md

 Correlate your restart times with your pod memory usage to confirm the out of memory situation and adjust your pod resource limits accordingly.

-You can also use the `kubectl describe pod <pod-name>` command and look for the `Last State` section to confirm that indeed it is lack of memory that restarted the pod.
+You can also use the `kubectl describe pod <pod-name>` command and look for the `Last State` section to confirm that indeed it is the lack of memory that restarted the pod.

 ```
 Last State:     Terminated